NeilJustice/ZenUnitAndMetalMock/README.md

 The above `TEMPLATE_TESTS`, `RUN_TEMPLATE_TESTS`, and `THEN_RUN_TEMPLATE_TESTS` syntax defines a ZenUnit templated test class with unit tests to be run first with template arguments `std::vector, int`, then `std::vector, unsigned long long`, then `std::unordered_set, int`, then `std::unordered_set, unsigned long long`.

-MetalMock, a C++ single-header mocking framework powered by ZenUnit assertions, features a convenient arrange-act-assert syntax for setting mocked-out function return values, a specific exception to be thrown, or an alternative function to be called instead of the mocked-out function.
+MetalMock is a C++23 two-header (MetalMock.h and ZenUnit.h) mocking framework powered by ZenUnit assertions.
+MetalMock's key feature is its convenient arrange-act-assert style syntax for expecting calls to mocked functions and asserting that mocked functions were called with expected arguments in expected order.

-MetalMock supports the mocking of virtual functions, template functions, static functions, and global / free functions.
+MetalMock supports mocking virtual functions, template functions, static functions, and global/free functions.

-MetalMock is a so-called "double strict" mocking framework so as to be useful for rigorously confirming the correctness of function calls made in safety-critical and financially-critical environments.
+MetalMock is what I call a "double strict" mocking framework.

-A "single strict" mocking framework requires that all mocked-out functions be explicitly expected before being called, else an exception.
+A "single strict" mocking framework requires all mocked functions to be explicitly expected before being called, else an exception is thrown.

-A "double strict" mocking framework requires that all mocked-out functions be both explicitly expected and then explicitly asserted as having been called, else an exception.
+A "double strict" mocking framework requires all mocked functions to be both explicitly expected and then explicitly asserted as having been called with expected arguments, else an exception is thrown.
+The double strictness boosts testing rigor by catching potentially correctness-compromising extraneous function calls at unit test time instead of acceptance test time or in production.

-Absent the MetalMock design feature of requiring expected functions to be subsequently confirmed as having been called with expected arguments, there is the possibility of correctness-compromising extraneous function calls being present in the C++ program under test.

    * [ZenUnit command line usage](#zenunit-command-line-usage)
    * [How to unit test FizzBuzz with ZenUnit's value-parameterized test syntax](#how-to-unit-test-fizzbuzz-with-zenunits-value-parameterized-test-syntax)